albar965/albar965.github.io/littlenavmap-faq.md

 #### A MSFS add-on does not show up after reloading the scenery library in _Little Navmap_ {#no-airport-msfs}

 Encrypted add-on airports in MSFS cannot be read by *Little Navmap*.

-The add-on is locked down with a DRM scheme if you find a file `BGL.fsarchive` in the add-on folders
+The add-on is locked down with a DRM ([Digital _Restriction_ Management](https://en.wikipedia.org/wiki/Digital_rights_management)) scheme if you find a file `BGL.fsarchive` in the add-on folders. *Little Navmap* will not show a new airport or only the stock airport if an add-on replaces a stock one.

-Note that *Little Navmap* reads only add-on scenery which has `"content_type": "CORE"` or `"content_type": "SCENERY"` set in the file `manifest.json` of the add-on.
-Some add-on developers still use wrong values like `"UNKNOWN"` which will cause *Little Navmap* to ignore the scenery.
-You can change the `manifest.json` manually in a text editor and replace the wrong `"UNKNOWN"` with `"SCENERY"`.
+Buy add-ons directly from developers instead of the Microsoft market which enforces encryption.
+Alternatively you can also use and support freeware scenery.

 See also [User Manual - Know Issues](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/APPENDIX.html#microsoft-flight-simulator-2020).